sakina-hs/spring-trade-processing-system/README.md

   have been implemented.
 - Ongoing work includes Spring Cloud Configs, Advance use of Spring JPA in FundService and spring batch
 - Regular updates will be made as progress continues.
+- implemented CI workflow in GitHub Action for build image -> push to dockerHub repository on every commit.

 ## Project Structure